fleetdm/fleet/handbook/community.md

 When merging a pull request from a community contributor:

-- Ensure that checklist for submitter is complete.
+- Ensure that the checklist for the submitter is complete.
 - Verify that all necessary reviews have been approved.
 - Merge the PR.
 - Thank and congratulate the contributor.